marc0l92/SwaggerPDFCompiler/README.md

 node .\src\compileToPDF.js yourSwaggerFile.yaml
 ```

+## Examples
+You can see compilation examples in the test folder.

 ## TODO
 [x] link ref to models
 [ ] check if crash when there are missing elements